ItzzNeo13/ItzzNeo13/README.md

 About me -
 - 🔭 Contributing to: [@Team-Dark-Developers](https://github.com/Team-Dark-Developers)

-- 🌱 I’m currently learning **JavaScript**
+- 🌱 I’m currently learning **UI Designing**

 - 📫 How to reach me - Best way to contact me is [here](https://itzzneo13.github.io/contact.html) or you can drop a mail to devneo13@gmail.com

-- ⚡ Fun fact - I have recently made a VS Code theme.
+- ⚡ Fun fact - I have made a VS Code theme.
 Check it out [here](https://marketplace.visualstudio.com/items?itemName=ItzzNeo1305.minimal-theme) & Theme Repo [here](https://github.com/ItzzNeo13/Minimal-Theme)

 ##